-In 2011, the Company paid out to the shareholders LTL 139.8 million of dividends or 0.18 litas per share for the year 2010.
-Following the Law, dividends were paid to the shareholders who at the end of the tenth business day following the Annual General Meeting that adopted a decision on dividend payment, i.e. on 12 May 2011 were shareholders of TEO LT, AB.
-On 26 May 2011 dividends to all shareholders were paid in cash.
+On 25 May 2013, the Company paid out to the shareholders LTL 155,364 thousand of dividends or 0.20 litas per share for the year 2012.
+Following the Law, dividends were paid to the shareholders who on the dividend record day, 10 May 2013, i.e. the tenth business day after the Annual General Meeting of Shareholders, were on the Shareholders' List of the Company.
+Dividends to all shareholders were paid in cash.